jadecobra/python_tdd_exercises/source/data_structures_lists.rst

       self.assertEqual(a_list[-2], '')
       self.assertEqual(a_list[-4], '')

-the terminal output an :doc:`AssertionError`
+the terminal output an :doc:`/AssertionError`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^